Fliplet/fliplet-cli/docs/Data-integration-service.md

 The installed service can also be managed via the **Windows Services** interface, which can be accessed by typing `services.msc` in the **Run** window.

-Likewise, you can manage the service by accessing the Windows "Services" application.
 To remove the service, simply run the `uninstall` command as below:

 ```
 fliplet-agent uninstall C:\path\to\sample.yml